josejhkim/tp/docs/UserGuide.md

 - All fields are mandatory.
 - A person is identified by their `NAME` only.
-- Multiple persons can have the same contact information such as `PHONE` or `EMAIL` since children may not have a phone number, and it would be more flexible to allow guests to select their point of contact.
+- Multiple persons can have the same contact information such as `PHONE` or `EMAIL` since children may not have a phone number, and it would be more flexible to allow persons to select their point of contact.
 - A wedding should be created and set before a person can be added.
 - Please refer to the full list of [Allowed Dietary Restrictions](#allowed-dietary-restrictions) and [Allowed RSVP Values](#allowed-rsvp-values)